-- Look to expand the local economy and support and encourage the introduction of local food shops, health services, creative services and concert venues. - Encourage development to ensure that not everything is located in the town centre, preventing unnecessary travel and ensuring that all areas retain a vibrant atmosphere where people can get to know their neighbours and feel at home in their own distinct locality within the town. - Look for opportunities to design and create lively and diverse mixed-use community areas for old and young, with workspace where appropriate. - Encourage wider use of the Lewes Town Hall for a diversity of groups, art exhibitions, craft fairs, concerts and similar.
+- Encourage wider use of the Lewes Town Hall for a diversity of groups, art exhibitions, craft fairs, concerts and similar.
 Invest in improved entertainment facilities, including an acoustic ceiling. - Establish a new open plan performance, exhibition and/or art gallery space to replace the Foundry Gallery.

-Policy HC3 (a)
+Policy HC3 A